tralph3/ZeroTier-GUI/README.md

 **The script must be ran on the `packaging` folder, make sure to `cd` into it.**

 The script will generate a `ZeroTier-GUI.deb` package in the root directory.
-Simply install it with `dpkg -i Zerotier-GUI.deb`
+Simply install it with `dpkg -i Zerotier-GUI.deb`.
+You may need to run `apt -f install` afterwards to install dependencies if unmet.

 # Dependencies